JonasSchubert/traefik-block-paths/README.md

 ## Sample configuration

+- `allowLocalRequests`: If set to true, will not block request from [Private IP Ranges](https://de.wikipedia.org/wiki/Private_IP-Adresse)
 - `regex`:  List of regex values to use for path blocking.
 - `statusCode`: Return value of the status code.